Ureteroscopy with Laser Lithotripsy for The Treatment of Kidney Stones

 Risks of Ureteroscopy

 Ureteroscopy is a safe procedure, usually performed in an outpatient surgical center setting.
 Risks include of course pain, infection and bleeding.
 Very rare risks included ureteral perforation or injury, or subsequent scarring called stricturing.
-The main thing for patients to be concerned about after any stone procedure would be fevers.
+The main thing for patients to be concerned about after any stone procedure would be a fever.
 Fevers after a stone procedure could trigger bacteremia (bacteria in the blood stream) and even sepsis.
-Thus, this situation mandates an immediate trip to the George Washington or Sibley Emergency room.
+If you are experiencing an emergency that cannot be accommodated by an office visit the same or the next business day in either of our locations, please dial 911 or go to your nearest or favorite emergency room and ensure that Dr. Engel or Dr. Tobon are contacted to take part in your care.
+As a reminder, USW physicians have privileges at Reston Hospital Center, Holy Cross Hospital Silver Spring, and Holy Cross Hospital Germantown.